 Getting Involved in Kids' Online Activities

-- Keep the computer in a common area, not in individual bedrooms, where you can watch and monitor its use.
-Monitor any time spend on smartphones or tablets.
+- Keep the computer in a common area where you can watch and monitor its use, not in individual bedrooms.
+Monitor any time spent on smartphones or tablets.

 - Bookmark kids' favorite sites for easy access.

-- Monitor your credit card and phone bills for unfamiliar account charges.
+- Check your credit card and phone bills for unfamiliar account charges.